-“At first it didn’t feel like anything was going to happen,” Vanessa said.
+“At first it didn’t feel like anything was going to happen,” Vanessa admitted.

-“Then there was this, like, whoosh, like the wind was coming up from the ground all around us and the fire got really bright and then, we could feel her there,” continues Hillary.
+“Then there was this, like, whoosh, like the wind was coming up from the ground all around us and the fire got really bright and then, we could feel her there,” Hillary said.

 “It smelled like her,” Jill said with wide eyes.
 “She used to wear vanilla extract as perfume, and the forest smelled like vanilla!”

 “Uh uh,” I said, silently vowing to always, without exception, call to check in when my daughters said they were sleeping over at a friend’s house.

 “Yes, and that wasn’t it,” Hillary said.
 “It was this feeling, like she was right there with us.
 It was incredible.
 And somehow we just knew that she forgave us.”

 “Yes,” Jill said quickly.
 “We wanted her to know that we wished we had seen her fall and that we were sorry we weren’t able to help her.”